 The area just around Slieve Aughty Centre is full of hidden gems to discover.
 Marble Hill is a local ruin of a mansion house with a long history.
-We’ve written its story up for you to read in your room after a filling organic dinner.
+We’ve written its story up for you to download now.

 The Hill Bar is our local pub.
 On Saturday nights there is live music, so meet the locals and try a pint of Guiness on tap!